canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 ``session_desc``

 A string that can be applied to sessions created using this launcher.
-Useful for storing some contextual infomation about the session.
+Useful for storing some contextual information about the session.

 ``stock_reports``